jayward139/jayward139.github.io/_pages/teaching.md

 ## Mentoring & Engagement

 - Advisor and peer mentor to first-generation and transfer students transitioning into political science.
-- Organizer of **Career CoLab**, a professionalization series for political science undergraduates and graduate students at UC Davis.
 - Active supporter of student learning through advocacy for equitable access to academic resources at the systemwide level.